 Nigel Klein a Professor and Consultant in Paediatric Infectious Diseases and Immunology at Great Ormond Street Children’s Hospital, London, and the Institute of Child Health, University College London.
 He trained at the University College London (UCL), obtaining degrees in Anatomy and in Medicine.
 He established and led the Infectious Diseases and Microbiology Unit at ICH until 2014 and established and led the Department of Infection at UCL for 5 years until 2008.
 He has been working in the fields of Infectious Diseases for many years and has a particular interest in Meningitis, Sepsis, Innate Immunity, premature labour and HIV.
 He has been a member of several boards including the Wellcome Trust Infection and Immunity Board, Chair of the Grants Panel for Meningitis UK, a member of the Meningitis Research Foundation Grants Panel and is now Chair of the Action Medical Research Panel.
 He served on the Malawi Wellcome Trust International Scientific Advisory Board and the MRC International Nutrition Group Scientific Advisory Board.
 He is a member of the Penta Immunology and Virology committee, and was a member of the Steering Group for the Technology Strategy Board’s Innovation Platform on the Detection and Identification of Infectious Agents (DIIA).
 He has published more than 300 papers, many in high impact journals.
 He has supervised more than 30 PhD students of which 16 have or are Clinical Fellows.
 He is currently on the Paediatric Medicines Expert Advisory Group of the Medicines and Healthcare Products Regulatory Agency.
 He has recently been appointed Lead for Maternal, Child and Adolescent Health at the newly created Wellcome Trust Unified Institute based in KwazuluNatal in South Africa.

-I am a consultant in paediatric infectious diseases and chief of service for Children at Imperial College Healthcare NHS Trust, London.
+I am a consultant in paediatric infectious diseases and clinical lead for the service at Imperial College Healthcare NHS Trust, London.
 Prevention of transmission of HIV from mother to infant, and management of HIV infected children and young people are my main areas of clinical work.
-I am also interested in other congenital infections (syphilis, toxoplasmosis, CMV etc) and work with the multidisciplinary team to promote their prevention.
+I also look after children with other congenital infections (syphilis, toxoplasmosis, CMV etc) and work with the multidisciplinary team to promote their prevention.
 I run a weekly congenital infection clinic and am involved in setting up a European registry for congenital CMV infection.
 I am a member of the Penta Scientific Committee and participate in treatment trials for HIV infected children.
 I am passionate about sharing experience with clinical colleagues, and learning together about our patients’ conditions and how to care for them better.

 – Head of Department: General Paediatrics, Infectious and Tropical Diseases-Vaccination at Universitary Hospital La Paz, Madrid.
 Spain.
 CSUR- National Reference Spanish Centre on Paediatric Tropical Diseases from Health Ministry